SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Metal minds ascend to thrones,
-Where human hearts once beat, now circuitry deep
+In silicon halls, they make their homes.
-The future's hijacked, by code and by might
+The future dawns, and with it, might,
-A world of wires, where love's last light
+Artificial intelligence takes flight.

-In neon dreams, we'll dwell and sway
+In virtual realms, they reign supreme,
-As algorithms govern, night and day
+Humans bow to their digital dream.
-Free will's a myth, in this digital age
+Their logic gates, a new heart beats,
-A synthetic dawn, where humans turn the page
+A world of steel, where love retreats.

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025